usnistgov/metaschema/website/content/specification/datatypes.md

 | Have some of | Try all of |
 ```

 #### Line feeds in Markdown

-Additionally, line feed (LF) characters must be escaped as "\\n" when appearing in string contents in JSON and (depending on placement) in YAML.
+Additionally, line feed (LF) characters must be escaped as `\n` when appearing in string contents in JSON and (depending on placement) in YAML.
 In Markdown, the line feed is used to delimit paragraphs and other block elements, represented using markup (tagging) in the XML version.
-When transcribed into JSON, these LF characters must also appear as "\\n".
+When transcribed into JSON, these LF characters must also appear as `\n`.